 We love tactics games, and luckily for us, there are plenty of fantastic examples of the genre on both the Nintendo Switch and mobile devices.
 It’s always a thrill to plot your moves ahead of time, unleash your different units, and try your best to overpower your opponent with brain power and weapons.
-Plus, you can pretend to be an army general without any of the guilt.
 Sorry little virtual troops, some of you aren’t ever seeing your virtual wives and children again.

 Anyway, before we send some fictional soldiers to meet their makers, be sure to check out our huge army of amazing content.
 Let us command some information into your eyeballs with our guides covering the best Switch RPGs, the best Switch party games, the best Switch strategy games, and of course the best Switch adventure games.

 Alright, troops, let’s march on down into our guide to the best tactics games on Switch and mobile.

 Nintendo and developer Wayforward recently took two of the best tactics games ever made, jammed them together into one delicious package, and gave them a gorgeous update in this HD remaster.

 In fact, remaster is cutting it short, as Wayforward gives the games a spiffy new toybox art style, as well as the addition of extra modes and smart enhancements that make these perfect for the modern tactics fans.
 Read our Advance Wars 1+2 Re-Boot Camp review to see why we call it the “blueprint to the perfect remake.”

 The Fire Emblem franchise rarely steps a foot wrong, but co-developers Intelligent Systems and Koei Tecmo’s school-focused entry is a particularly stellar step forward for the tactical IP.
 You play as a young professor called Byleth who must choose which school house to steward, and ultimately lead into war.